DataDog/hiring-engineers/answers.md

 Using the datadog-trace-agent repository and its README.md, I followed the instructions:

-1) I downloaded the latest OSX Trace Agent release.
+1. I downloaded the latest OSX Trace Agent release.

-2) In order to run the Trace Agent using the Datadog Agent configuration, the trace agent has to have permission to execute it.
+2. In order to run the Trace Agent using the Datadog Agent configuration, the trace agent has to have permission to execute it.
 The command below was executed in the terminal.

 `chmod 755 trace-agent-darwin-amd64-6.5.0`

-3) Now the Trace Agent can be started and run in the background.
+3. Now the Trace Agent can be started and run in the background.

 `./trace-agent-darwin-amd64-X.Y.Z -config /opt/datadog-agent/etc/datadog.yaml`

-4) Enable trace collection for the Trace Agent and configure the environment.
+4. Enable trace collection for the Trace Agent and configure the environment.
 Setting my environment to none causes it to inherit from "env" tag which is production.

 ![APM_Config](./screenshots/APM_Config.png)

-5) Instrumenting the application involves a few steps:
+5. Instrumenting the application involves a few steps:
-    a.
-Store the given Flask app inside a file --> I called it [app.py](./files/app.py)
+    1. Store the given Flask app inside a file --> I called it [app.py](./files/app.py)
-    b. `pip install flask`
+    2. `pip install flask`
-    c. `pip install ddtrace`
+    3. `pip install ddtrace`
-    d. run `ddtrace-run python app.py` in the terminal
+    4. run `ddtrace-run python app.py` in the terminal

-6) I made several calls to the API to test the performance of the flask application by going through each of the routes on http://localhost:5050/.
+6. I made several calls to the API to test the performance of the flask application by going through each of the routes on http://localhost:5050/.

 ## Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.